Understanding Physical Dynamics with Counterfactual World Modeling: Method

-\paragraph{Masking policy} Unlike VideoMAE \cite{tong2022videomae,feichtenhofer2022masked}, which randomly samples ``tubes'' or ``cubes'' of spatiotemporal patches to be masked, we use a temporal-factored masking policy for video data.
-This is motivated by the observation that the next frame of a video can be predicted well by simply copying large chunks of the previous frame to nearby locations, especially on short timescales \cite{bear2023unifying}.
-In other words, information about scene dynamics has a low-dimensional structure even if per-frame appearance does not.
-This asymmetry between dynamics and appearance can be harnessed with a temporal-factored masking policy \cite{bear2023unifying}.
-Specifically, given an input frame pair $x_1, x_2 \in \mathbb{R}^{3 \times H \times W}$, we train a predictor $\Psi$:
+Unlike VideoMAE \cite{tong2022videomae,feichtenhofer2022masked}, which randomly samples ``tubes'' or ``cubes'' of spatiotemporal patches to be masked, we use a temporally-factored masking policy for video inputs.
+Without loss of generality, we discuss the masking policy with a frame pair $x_1, x_2 \!\in\! \mathbb{R}^{3 \times H \times W}$ as input.
+Given the input frame pair, we train a predictor $\Psi$:

-which takes in a fully visible first frame $x_1$ and a masked second frame $x_2^m \in \mathbb{R}^{3 \times H \times W}$ with only a random subset of patches visible.
-The predictor $\Psi$ predicts the masked patches of the second frame, and minimizes the mean squared error (MSE) between reconstructed patches $\tilde{x}_2$ and the masked patches in the original $x_2$.
+which takes in first frame $x_1$ and second frame $x_2$ with masking ratio $\alpha, \beta \in [0,1]$.
+The predictor $\Psi$ predicts the masked patches of $x_2$, and minimizes the MSE loss between the reconstructed patches $\tilde{x}_2$ and the masked patches of $x_2$.
+Figure \ref{fig:1}a illustrates this masking policy.

-When the masking fraction $p \in [0,1]$ of $x_2$ is high, the predictor $\Psi$ must complete the second frame given only a few patches of it, along with the fully visible first frame; the only way it can do this is by detecting how objects are moving from the small set of second-frame patches, then applying these transformations to the full objects in the first frame \cite{bear2023unifying}.
-Thus the predictor trained with this masking policy learns implicitly to use the embeddings of a few patches to represent the latent causes underlying scene dynamics.
+Here, we set the masking ratio $\alpha$ to 0 and $\beta$ to 0.90, a highly asymmetric masking policy.
+As a result of this high masking ratio, the predictor $\Psi$ learns to complete the second frame given only a few patches of it, along with the fully visible first frame; the only way it can do this is by inferring scene transformations from a few second-frame patches, then applying these transformations to the first-frame patches to complete the second frame \cite{bear2023unifying}.
+This implies that the predictor learns to concentrate transformations between frame pairs into the embeddings of a few visible patches.
+Consequently, modifying the contents of a few patches, which represent transformations, can exert meaningful control over the next-frame predictions.